House of Tan Yeok Nee: History

 The mansion belonged to Chaozhou-born businessman Tan Yeok Nee who built it in 1885.
-It is the only survivor of the Four Mansions (四大厝) built in the late 19th century.
+It is the only survivor of the Four Mansions (四大厝) built in the late 19th century which still stands today.
 Tan was born in 1827.
 To escape poverty in his village, he came to Nanyang where he traded textiles.
-Later, he planted pepper and spices in Johor and became a port owner.
+In the course of doing so, he became acquainted with the Temenggong's family who resided at Telok Blangah.
+The Temenggong’s son Abu Bakar would later become the Sultan of Johor.
+Later, he planted pepper and spices in Johor and became a port owner, becoming the largest holder of surat Sungai by the 1860s – which gave Tan access rights to “open plantations on a certain river”, collect taxes and exercise other functions of government.
 In addition, Tan established a joint venture with another Teochew tycoon, Tan Seng Bo, and Chang, a Hoklo (Hokkien) leader, in the then legal opium and liquor trades.
 Three years later, Tan Yeok Nee immigrated to Singapore, where he built this "House of Administration".
 He soon amassed a great fortune through his involvement with his trades and the ownership of lucrative property.

 Tan's house is one of two surviving examples of traditional Chinese mansions in Singapore; the other is the River House in Clarke Quay.
-Tan lived in this mansion for most of his life; he died in China at age 75.
+Tan lived in this mansion for most of his life; he died on 21 May 1902 in China at age 75.
 He outlived his sons and the house was left to his eight grandsons.

-At the turn of the 20th century, when the Singapore-Johor Railway was being built, the house was acquired for use by the Tank Road Station master.
+At the turn of the 20th century, when the Singapore-Johor Railway was being built, the house was acquired for use by the Singapore & Kranji Railway manager, Mr. W. Tearle who occupied the mansion till 1905.
 In 1907, the government transferred Tan's house to the Anglican Church, which established St Mary's Home and School for Eurasian Girls for 20,000 Straits dollars.
 After the Home was closed in 1932, it was renamed as the Temple House and was used as a boarding house.

 On 28 May 1938, the Salvation Army moved its Singapore headquarters to the House.
 The house remained the Salvation Army's centre of operations for over 50 years, except during the Japanese occupation of Singapore.

 Between 1942 and 1945, the occupying Japanese forces used the House as part of its army's headquarters.

 After the war, it was found shattered and torn to pieces by repeated bombing and looting.
 The Salvation Army spent a considerable amount on repairs and rebuilding over the next few years.
 In July 1951, it was officially reopened by Governor Sir Franklin Gimson.

 The House of Tan Yeok Nee and Tan Si Chong Su Temple, along with three other historical sites, were gazetted as national monument on 29 November 1974 because their typically Chinese architecture is a fast vanishing sight in Singapore.